Cyanate: Cyanate functional group

-Organic compounds that contain the functional group −N=C=O are known as isocyanates.
+Organic compounds that contain the isocyanate functional group −N=C=O are known as isocyanates.
 It is conventional in organic chemistry to write isocyanates with two double bonds, which accords with a simplistic valence bond theory of the bonding.
 In nucleophilic substitution reactions cyanate usually forms an isocyanate.
 Isocyanates are widely used in the manufacture of polyurethane products and pesticides; methyl isocyanate, used to make pesticides, was a major factor in the Bhopal disaster.